eventuallyconsultant/codegenr/README.md

 In the command line you can :

-- `cargo test --workspace` to launch all the unit tests
+- `cargo test` to launch all the unit tests
 - `cargo doc --open` to compile and open the local documentation

 ## Some command lines